 From the date of cancellation of GSTR, a taxpayer is required to file GST return within 3 months of the cancellation period.

 GSTR 11 grants a liability to refund GST only to those taxpayers who are either foreign diplomats or belong to embassies that have a UIN number.
 In this type of GST return a taxpayer needs to show inward supply received and refund claimed.

 Filing a return is mandatory to avoid both penalty or late fee whether if there is no transaction still a taxpayer needs to file a return.

 - A regular taxpayer will not be able to file a new return until paying a previous monthly/quarter return.

-- On the late filing of GSTR, there may be some cascading effects in terms of heavy fines or penalty.
+- On the late filing of GSTR, there may be some cascading effects in terms of heavy fines or penalties.